ethz-coss/ethz-coss.github.io/_talks/Guy_Theraulaz.md

 ---
-name: Principles of collective intelligence- from animal societies to human groups
+name: Principles of Collective Intelligence- From Animal Societies to Human Groups
 speakers:
   - Guy Theraulaz
 categories:
   - Presentation
 ---

-Principles of collective intelligence: from animal societies to human groups
+Principles of Collective Intelligence- From Animal Societies to Human Groups